njcyx/fedexsmartpost/README.md

 The following four numbers are needed to use this plug-in:
 FedEx Key, FedEx Password, FedEx Account Number, FedEx Meter Number

-I copied the current FedEx Key and FedEx password from the latest fedexwebservices (also from Numinix).
+I copied the current FedEx Key and FedEx password from the latest fedexwebservices.
 Then I put my Acct# and Meter# there, and it worked.
 Please also note, FedEx doesn't provide new product keys any more.
 This mod is only for old users.

 If unable to fix the warning, add "error_reporting(0);" to the top line.